MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 To implement the pop-up messages for specific labels, you must know the label ID.
 The label ID value is displayed on the **Label** blade, when you view or configure the Azure Information Protection policy in the Azure portal.
 For files that have labels applied, you can also run the [Get-AIPFileStatus](/powershell/module/azureinformationprotection/get-aipfilestatus) PowerShell cmdlet to identify the label ID (MainLabelId or SubLabelId).
 When a label has sublabels, always specify the ID of just a sublabel and not the parent label.

-Create the following advanced client setting with the following values:
+Create one or more of the following advanced client settings with the following values:

 - Warn messages: